Spam didn't disappear because people stopped sending it. It disappeared because the inbox got a filter.

 The sender's experience is efficiency.
 A document that would have taken two hours to write took twenty minutes to generate and send.
 By the sender's metric, AI worked.

 The recipient's experience is the opposite.
-They receive a five-page brief containing two paragraphs of useful information, surrounded by paragraphs that don't follow, conclusions that don't connect to the premises, and claims they'd need to verify before acting on.
-Or they receive an eight-sentence email where three sentences would have done it, padded with context they didn't ask for and caveats that contradict each other.
+They receive a five-page brief containing two paragraphs of useful information, surrounded by paragraphs that don't follow and conclusions that don't connect to the premises.
+Or they receive an eight-sentence email where three sentences would have done it, padded with context they didn't ask for.
 They spend time they don't have decoding something they didn't request.

 The time didn't disappear.
 It transferred.
 Twenty minutes saved at the sending end appeared as thirty minutes of overhead at the receiving end.
 The decoding burden is this transfer: the cost the sender shed lands on the recipient.

 At the scale of a team, the math becomes uncomfortable.
-If a group of people is sending AI-generated communications to other groups, and each communication requires meaningful interpretation effort, the aggregate cost across the receiving end isn't visible anywhere.
 Each recipient absorbs their portion individually.
 No line item.
 No flag.
 No system to surface it.
 The cost is real, distributed, and completely untracked.

 | Stakeholder | Action | Metric (Tracked) | Cost (Untracked) |